-There are three lakes partially enclosed within Merry Lea.
-These lakes (Bear Lake, the deepest at 60 ft) represent the landscape remnants of an 800 ac glacial “kettle lake” that formed when a block of ice was left embedded in the glacial sediments as the last continental ice sheet receded north 12,000 years ago.
+Merry Lea partially encloses three lakes.
+These lakes represent the landscape remnants of an 800 acre glacial “kettle lake” that formed when a block of ice was left embedded in the glacial sediments as the last continental ice sheet receded north 12,000 years ago.
+Bear Lake is the deepest of the three at 60 feet.

 While there is some shoreline development outside of Merry Lea on two of the lakes, the remaining shoreline of these lakes remains intact and undisturbed.